qTox/qTox/MAINTAINING.md

   something right away can lead to bugs & regressions suddenly popping up, thus it's preferable to wait at least a day or so, to let people test & comment on the PR before merging.
   - with trivial changes, like fixing typos or something along those lines, feel free to merge right away.
 - if you're about to merge PR, assign yourself to it.
 - if you decide that PR actually isn't to be (yet) merged, de-assign yourself.
 - if PR requires some changes, comment what parts need to be adjusted, and assign the `PR-needs-changes` label – after requested changes are done, remove the label.
 - if PR doesn't apply properly on top of current master (when using [`merge-pr.sh`] script), request a rebase and tag PR with `PR-needs-rebase`.

+## Reviews

+Currently `reviewable.io` is being used to review changes that land in qTox.

+How to review:

+1. Click on the `Reviewable` button in pull request.
+2. Once Reviewable opens, comment on the lines that need changes.
+3. Mark as reviewed only those files that don't require any changes – this makes it easier to see which files need to be changed & reviewed again once change is made.
+4. If pull request is good to be merged, press `LGTM` button in Reviewable.
+5. Once you're done with evaluating PR, press `Publish` to make comments visible on GitHub.

+Note:

+* when no one is assigned to the PR, *anyone* can review it
+* when there are assigned people, only they can mark review as passed

 # Issues

 - tag issues
   - `help wanted` tag should be used whenever no one is currently working on the issue, and you're not going to work on it in foreseeable future (hours, day or two).
   - when you request more info to be provided in the issue, tag it with `I-need-info`.
 Remove tag once needed info has been provided.
     - sometimes there are issue with only one comment, and no reply to query for more info.
 Those issues usually can be closed after some period, preferably after a month or more with no reply.
 To search for them, you can specify time period when issue with a given tag was last updated, e.g.: `label:I-need-info updated:<2016-03-01`.